kosli-dev/code-review-demo/scenarios.md

     commit id: "c3" tag: "1.0.1"
 ```

-# S6: Direct commit on release branch
+# S6: Direct commit on a branch, before branching from that commit to make a PR

 #### Given

-- Alice is a committer
+- Sami is a committer
-- and Bob is a reviewer
+- and Faye is an approver
 - and tag `1.0.0` is a trusted baseline

 #### When

-- Alice commits `c2` on `release`
+- Sami commits `c2` on `release`
-- and Alice commits `c3` and `c4` on `feature`
+- and Sami commits `c3` and `c4` on `feature` branched from `c2`
-- and Alice raises a pull request for `feature` to be merged into `release`
+- and Sami raises a pull request for `feature` to be merged into `release`
-- and Bob approves and merges the pull request, creating tag `1.0.1`
+- and Faye approves and merges the pull request, creating tag `1.0.1`

 #### Then